Abd Allah ibn Rawahah

-Abd Allah ibn Rawahah ibn Tha'laba (عَبْد ٱللَّٰه ٱبْن رَوَاحَة ٱبْن ثَعْلَبَة), was one of the companions of the Islamic prophet Muhammad who was killed in the Battle of Mut'ah.
+Abd Allah ibn Rawahah ibn Tha'laba (عَبْد ٱللَّٰه ٱبْن رَوَاحَة ٱبْن ثَعْلَبَة), was one of the companions of the Islamic prophet Muhammad who was killed in the Battle of Mu'tah.

 Biography

 Ibn Rawaha was from the Arabian tribe of Banu Khazraj.
 At a time when writing was not a common skill, he was a scribe and a poet.
-Abdullah converted to Islam after hearing the Koran reading from Mushab ibn Umair.
+Abdullah converted to Islam after hearing the Koran reading from Mus'ab ibn Umayr.

 He was one of the twelve representatives of the Ansar who took an oath of allegiance before the Hijrah, and later spread Islam to Medina.
 Also he was among the 73 that pledged allegiance to Muhammad in Medina.
-He is said to have been alert to the supposed plots of Abd-Allah ibn Ubayy.
+He is said to have been alert to the plots of Abd-Allah ibn Ubayy.
 And among the verses that are quite famous are:"O Soul, if you had not been killed (on the battlefield), you would have died too."

 Military expeditions and death

 He led his own expedition known as the Expedition of Abdullah ibn Rawaha, where he was sent to assassinate Al-Yusayr ibn Rizam.

 Abdullah ibn Rawaha was third in command during the Battle of Mut'ah and was subsequently killed during the battle.
 Muhammad at that time was in Medina with his friends, he reported about the death of three noble warlords.
-He ﷺ said, "The war banner was held by Zaid ibn Haritsa, he fought while carrying the banner until he died as a martyr.
-Then the banner was taken over by Ja'far, and he also fought to defend the banner until he died as a martyr too."
+Muhammad said, "The war banner was held by Zayd ibn Haritha, he fought while carrying the banner until he died as a martyr.
+Then the banner was taken over by Ja'far ibn Abi Talib, and he also fought to defend the banner until he died as a martyr too."
 He was silent for a moment, then continued his words, "Then Abdullah bin Rawahah took the war banner and he fought carrying that banner, until finally he died as a martyr too."
-Then Muhammad ﷺ was silent for a moment, while his eyes radiated the light of joy, and said, "The three of them were raised to my place, to Heaven."
+Then Muhammad was silent for a moment, while his eyes radiated the light of joy, and said, "The three of them were raised to my place, to Heaven."